top of page

 emily wheeler in cornwall

-Particularly with being self employed, I find that I can be tempted to give myself rules around what’s 'on topic' and what’s not when it comes to my work.
-In some ways this keeps me on track, but in others it can be really restrictive.
+Being self employed, I notice myself creating rules around what’s 'on topic' and what’s not when it comes to my work.
+To some extent this keeps me on track, but it could also be keeping the doors closed on some really well-aligned opportunities.

 There Are No Rules:

-I have an ongoing dialogue with myself that’s it’s okay if my work covers more than one thing (even if this makes it slightly more complicated when people ask ‘what do you do?’)
+I have an ongoing dialogue with myself that’s it’s okay if my work covers more than one thing (even if this makes it slightly more complicated to explain).
 The days of a one-word job description are fading fast, with terms like 'multi-passionate' becoming more mainstream.

 Currently I: